Rhoades Science Center 117

 The VCSU Technology Service Desk, located in Rhoades Science Center 117, provides technical support for computers, computer networking, classroom presentation equipment, cameras, printers, telephones, online "enterprise" applications, and interactive video classroom services.
-The full-service VCSU Technology Service Desk is available for phone and walk-in support approximately 9 hours per day, Monday-Friday.
+The full-service VCSU Technology Service Desk is available for phone, chat, and walk-in support approximately 9 hours per day, Monday-Friday.
 A North Dakota University System Help Desk provides additional phone support 24 hours per day, 7 days per week.

 The Viking Card is the official VCSU ID card.
 The card is not necessary for strictly off-campus and distance learners.
 The card is required on-campus to access events and selected doors; track meal plans and discretionary dining dollars; checkout library materials and technology items.
 It may be used to make purchases at the business office, bookstore and other locations.
 A Viking Card website allows students and parents to add value to the card and students can use the website to monitor card balances and to immediately disable a lost or stolen card.
 User identity must be verified in person by a VCSU employee when the Viking Card is issued.